SakshiBorkarSB/oops-practice/README.md

-# python-oops-practice
+# oops-practice
-Practice programs in Python focusing on Object-Oriented Programming concepts.
+Practice programs in Python and Java focusing on Object-Oriented Programming concepts.